MASTER OF SCIENCE IN PSYCHOLOGY

 2. Comprehensive Examination/Computer Literacy requirement.

-Area of concentration: Marriage and Family Therapy
+Area of concentration: Family, Couple and Individual Psychotherapy

 Our Lady of the Lake University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor's, master's and doctoral degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Our Lady of the Lake University that fall under one of these areas: (1) to learn about the accreditation status of the institution, (2) to file a third-party comment at the time of the institution’s decennial review, or (3) to file a complaint against the institution for alleged non-compliance with a standard or requirement.